-9. No Candidate who does not seek Honours in Greek and Latin Literature shall be allowed to offer any of the same books, or, except in cases specially excepted by the Board of Studies, a portion of any of the same authors in which he satisfied the Masters of the Schools.

-10. Any Candidate who, being of full age, shall object on religious grounds, or for whom, not being of full age, his parent or guardian shall object on religious grounds, to an examination in the Holy Gospels, shall be permitted to offer instead thereof an additional Greek book not the same as any of the books in which he satisfied the Masters of the Schools, nor a portion of any of the same authors which he is offering in the course of the same Examination.
-The knowledge of such additional book shall be of no account in the distribution of Honours.

-11. Every Candidate shall be examined viva voce in the Holy Gospels (or in the book offered instead thereof, as the case may be), and in one at least of the other books which he offers.

-12. Of the Candidates who seek Honours not more than

-ten, and of those who do not seek Honours not more than sixteen, shall be examined viva voce on any one day.

-13. The several parts of the First Public Examination shall be under the supervision of Boards of Studies constituted as follows:-
+- 9. No Candidate who does not seek Honours in Greek and Latin Literature shall be allowed to offer any of the same books, or, except in cases specially excepted by the Board of Studies, a portion of any of the same authors in which he satisfied the Masters of the Schools. - 10.
+Candidates who are not members of the Church of England, and who desire to be excused from examination in the Holy Gospels, shall be permitted to offer instead of them an additional Greek book not the same as any of the books in which they satisfied the Masters of the Schools, nor a portion of any of the same authors which he is offering in the course of the same Examination.
+The knowledge of such additional book shall be of no account in the distribution of Honours. - 11.
+Every Candidate shall be examined viva voce in the Holy Gospels (or in the book offered instead of them, as the case may be), and in one at least of the other books which he offers. - 12.
+Of the Candidates who seek Honours not more than ten, and of those who do not seek Honours not more than sixteen, shall be examined viva voce on any one day. - 13.
+The several parts of the First Public Examination shall be under the supervision of Boards of Studies constituted as follows: - a.

-a.
 For Candidates who seek Honours in Greek and Latin Literature-

-> The Regius Professor of Greek,
+The Regius Professor of Greek,